 The only downside to maple syrup is that many people don’t know if their syrup is the “real deal.”
 The pure maple syrup I get in Vermont has a dark, rich color and thick consistency.
 Commercially produced syrups are often less reliable.

 You want to avoid syrups where the label reads "maple-flavored;" they probably contain additional ingredients.
 You also want to pass on pancake, waffle, or table syrups which are often nothing more than high fructose corn syrup with added maple flavoring.
 In fact, pure maple syrup may be one thing you want to source from local producers, wherever you live.
 Many health food stores also carry pure maple syrup.

-Now that I know how healthy it is (even though it is a sugar that I need to consume conscientiously), I can enjoy drizzling a half teaspoon of maple syrup (not enough to illicit an insulin response) over steel cut oatmeal, atop yogurt, as well as in baked apple dishes and homemade salad dressings.
-Hmm… where else can I sneak in a tad more?
+Now that I know how healthy it is (even though it is a sugar that I need to consume conscientiously), I can enjoy drizzling a half teaspoon of maple syrup (not enough to illicit an insulin response) over steel cut oatmeal, yogurt, baked apples, and homemade salad dressings.

 Now it’s your turn: What’s your favorite way to eat maple syrup?